marcusbaer/node-shopping-list-sms-service/README.md

 node-shopping-list-sms-service
 ==============================

 An SMS service for our shopping assistance.
+Actually it is only speaking some German.

 Installation for Node.js
 ------------------------------